marckruzik/encrypted_archive/README.md

   - https://code.visualstudio.com/docs/languages/polyglot

 ## Usage
-In the notebook, there are a few hardcoded paths to software (`C:\Program Files\Something\something.exe`), replace those paths with your own.
+* In the notebook, there are a few hardcoded paths to software (`C:\Program Files\Something\something.exe`), replace those paths with your own.
+* Detected archives are files with extension `.zip`, `.rar` and `.7z`.
+You can edit the code to incolude more extensions.